 - “random toys” = action figures, handcuffs, swords…

 I am normally the type of person who feels nothing should be stored under the bed.
-As an adult if you put something under the bed you will probably never bring it out again, but as a kid you play on the floor.
+As an adult, if you put something under the bed you will probably never bring it out again, but as a kid, you play on the floor.

-My goal is to keep all of the kids toys in their room.
+My goal is to keep all of the kid’s toys in their room.
 As soon as we can’t store everything in the room, it’s time to declutter.

 We have one dresser and each of my boys has a side with 3 drawers.
 I like to organize each drawer with like items.

 This allows us to get through an entire week without having to do laundry.
-The biggest perk of having a capsule wardrobe is the drawers are never over stuffed and it is very easy to find everything.
+The biggest perk of having a capsule wardrobe is the drawers are never overstuffed and it is very easy to find everything.

-The only items I hang are out of season items or things they don’t wear very often.
+The only items I hang are dressy shirts or things they don’t wear very often.
 My children are young and they can’t reach the hanging items.

 Shoes & Hats

 The shoes are kept in a box on the floor of their closet.
 Again the easier I make it for them to put something away the more likely it will actually happen.

 On top of their dresser is a basket for hats and sunglasses.
 Assigning every item a certain place has really helped keep their room organized.
 Now we aren’t searching for hats when we want to leave the house.

 Recently I added some hooks into their closet.
-This is for my now kindergartner’s backpack.
+This is for my new kindergartner’s backpack.
 We are trying to establish good routines that will keep them organized in the future.

 With this set up we have stayed extremely organized and my boys are learning how to clean and get ready on their own.
 Minimalist room organizing for kids is the best thing I have done.
-Getting rid of the excess and simplifying their room has saved me a lot of time.

 Pin Minimalist Room Organizing for Kids: